 Taper Elementary, Dodson Middle, and Narbonne High Schools serve the Project site.
 The Project would increase the number of school-aged children living within the jurisdictional boundaries of the abovementioned schools.
 Based on Los Angeles Unified School District (LAUSD) demographic analysis, there would be approximately 91 elementary students, 44 middle school students, and 55 high school students living at the Project at any one time.
-With the addition of Project-generated students to existing school enrollments, Taper Elementary School would operate under capacity by 133 students, Dodson Middle School would operate under capacity by 172 students.
+With the addition of Project-generated students to existing school enrollments, Taper Elementary School would operate under capacity by 133 students, Dodson Middle School would operate under capacity by 346 students, and Narbonne High School would operate under capacity by 172 students.